jeremylynch83/drjeremylynch/_combined_master.md

 ## Are aneurysms monitored after coiling?

 Yes.
-Typically follow-up scans are performed with **MRA** (magnetic resonance angiography, no radiation) or sometimes **DSA** (digital subtraction angiography).
+Typically follow-up scans are performed with **MRA** (magnetic resonance angiography, no radiation) or sometimes **CTA** or **DSA** (digital subtraction angiography).
 These are usually done for a few years and then stopped if the aneurysm is stable.

 ## So should I have it clipped or coiled?

-This is a **personal decision**.
+This is a **personal decision** and the final choice depends on your own preferences and circumstances.

 It is important to consider both the risk of the aneurysm and the risks of treatment.
-The chance of bleeding after either treatment is extremely low.
+Both are very effective treatments with comparable long-term rates of aneurysm protection.

 * **Clipping** has a slightly higher rate of complete occlusion, meaning retreatment is less often needed.
-However, it carries higher risks of stroke (5–15%), seizures, and wound complications, and requires a longer recovery.
+However, it is a more invasive procedure that carries higher risks of stroke (5–15%), seizures, and wound complications, and requires a longer recovery.
 * **Coiling and endovascular treatment** also has a very high occlusion rate, though in a small number of patients follow-up treatment is required.
 It carries a lower stroke risk, is much less invasive, usually involves just one night in hospital, and allows much quicker recovery.

-The final choice depends on your own preferences and circumstances.

 ## Key takeaways